Tooradin, Victoria: Naming

 The name of Tooradin comes from the Boon wurrung word too-roo-dun, which refers to the Bunyip that lived in the Koo-Wee-Rup Swamp.
 The Dreamtime creature had a 'reputation for devouring human beings' and 'lived in the thick mud beneath the water of a waterhole that never dried up.'

 History

-Tooradin was originally settled by the Western Port Indigenous people called the Boon wurrung.
-They had their traditional lands for many thousands of years.

 The explorer William Hovell visited the area in 1827, he saw evidence of Van Diemens Land sealers had left at their temporary camps on the foreshore of Western Port Bay.
 The sealers had been operating since the early 1800s.

 In 1839 saw settlers with their cattle establish runs and settle in the area.
 Work commenced at draining swamps and improving drainage for pasture.
 The township was first surveyed in 1854.

 Tooradin has always been a fishing village that nestled on the foreshore.
 The Post Office opened on 21 May 1877.

 The railway passed by north of the town by 2 1/2 miles in 1885.
 A station was created and the fishing industry relied heavily on the railway to transport freshly caught fish to Melbourne.
 The railways also transported local produce, cattle, sheep and crops were raised on the land and sent to market.